esharri2/the-forest/README.md

 You just need to `yarn install` and `yarn start` to run this app locally.

+Sound files are located in `src/components/Instrument/Pads`.

+Effects are initiated and modified in the `Pad` component.

 ### Prerequisites

-This project requirse Node.js and Yarn Package Manager.
+This project requires Node.js and Yarn Package Manager.

 ## Deployment